nualagr/readnreviewed/README.md

 -	Log in to the site.
 -	Log out of the site.
 -	Upload a book review for a book that hasn’t yet been reviewed on the site.
--	Upload a book review for a book that has already been reviewed on the site.
+-	Write and upload a book review for a book that has already been reviewed on the site.
 -	View their own book reviews.
 -	Edit their own book reviews.
 -	Delete their own book reviews.
 -	View other members’ book reviews.
 -	Up-vote other members’ book reviews.
 -	Create and curate their own Wish List of books that they want to read.
--	Search the site for a book by title, author or genre.
+-	Search the site for a book by title or author.
 -	Follow a link directly to an online store that sells the book in question.